NightsFall/MythicalDocs/docs/MythicalDash/install.md

 # Run this for our small checkup that we need to run for the cli to run
 cd /var/www/client
 bash arch.bash
+chmod +x ./MythicalDash
-./MythicalDash -generate-config # Generate a custom config file ./MythicalDash -key-generate # Reset the encryption key ./MythicalDash -config-setup # Start a custom setup for the dash ./MythicalDash -config-database # Setup the database connection ./MythicalDash -migrate-database-now # Migrate the database
+./MythicalDash -generate-config # Generate a custom config file ./MythicalDash -key-generate # Reset the encryption key ./MythicalDash -config-database # Setup the database connection ./MythicalDash -migrate-database-now # Migrate the database ./MythicalDash -config-setup # Start a custom setup for the dash
 ```

 ## Crontab Configuration